MikeRixWolfe/cclub-voting/README.md

 ###Login
 ![login.html](/docs/images/login.png)

 The login page hooks into LDAP to authenticate the user and creates a user object consisting of ID and Username to record the users vote.
 Note this does not record the password.
+The LDAP login is skipped when the app is running in debug mode, for testing purposes, so dont run it in debug during an actual election.
+You can trip a logout by navigating to `http://yoursite.tld/logout`.
 ###Ballot
 ![ballot.html](/docs/images/ballot.png)